Progress report for FNC23-1359

 Persimmon breeders must focus their efforts on developing a non-astringent hybrid persimmon variety that can withstand temperatures commonly found in the southern portions of the NC-SARE region.
 Doing so would make an easy-to-grow and nutritious food item available to growers throughout the southern NC-SARE region and in other parts of North America.
 I have been working with a few others on a plan to tackle this problem.

 The first method involves backcrossing the 50/50 Diospyros kaki/Diospyros virginiana hybrid persimmon known as Mikkusu (aka JT-02) to a non-astringent cultivar such as Hana Fuyu.
 Mikkusu is a cross between a Japanese non-astringent persimmon and a wild American persimmon.
-The Japanese non-astringent trait that we are discussing is inherited recessively, so we can assume the non-astringent parent of Mikkusu carried 6 copies of the allele in its hexaploidy genome.
-Traditionally, researchers have resorted to carefully-planned backcrosses in to generate new non-astringent Japanese persimmons, and in the case of hybrid persimmons, this first backcross we are working on is similar.
+The Japanese non-astringent trait that we are discussing is inherited recessively, so we can reasonably assume the non-astringent parent of Mikkusu carried 6 copies of the allele in its hexaploidy genome.
+Traditionally, researchers have resorted to carefully-planned backcrosses in order to generate new non-astringent Japanese persimmons, and in the case of hybrid persimmons, this first backcross we are working on is similar.
 It fits the following backcross form:

 (American persimmon x non-astringent Japanese persimmon) X non-astringent Japanese persimmon